makercrew/esp_prog_vscode_debug/README.md

   run_esptool.cmake:21 (include)
 ```

-This is likely due to the fact that your target device is not at the `/dev/ttyXXX` path you have set in **settings.json**.
+This can be due to the fact that your target device is not at the `/dev/ttyXXX` path you have set in **settings.json**.
 See the note above about plug-in order.
-Another thing to try is to disconnect your ESP-Prog and try to flash your device.
+Another thing to try is to disconnect your ESP-Prog and try to flash your device without the ESP-Prog connected.
 After successful flash you can reconnect the ESP-Prog to your computer.

 ## **-----> A Note on Versions <-----**